 An Internet advertising company needed a system to analyze and categorize what content was displayed on sites that hosted ads.
 This analysis would then be used to customize and control displayed ads, and allow more control over filtering out unsafe content, unverifiable sources, or suspicious advertisements.

-There would be a large amount of information to analyze and process, requiring substantial computing resources, a very expensive undertaking without existing infrastructure to accommodate such a project.
+There would be a large amount of information to analyze and process, requiring substantial computing resources, a very expensive undertaking without the existing infrastructure to accommodate such a project.
 A computing center was just too expensive.

 Another problem is that computing load changes dynamically, meaning continuous load adjustments for the servers, opening up problems of overworked or idle machines.